 Long-term recovery is offered in different stages and settings.
 From a residential inpatient rehab stay ranging from 6 to 18 months to sober living facilities.
 Rehabs often follow the 12 step rules while providing various resources, such as detoxification, support groups, individual counseling, and other classes to assist the person in acquiring tools to sustain recovery.

 Extended-care facilities are available when the living situation is not conducive to recovery or when chronic relapse is an issue.
-This option is available once the inpatient rehab program is completed and the patient still needs additional support before returning home.
+This option is available once the inpatient rehab program is complete and the patient still needs additional support before returning home.

 Another option is a sober-living house.
 These facilities offer a transitional environment also based on peer support.
 The person lives in a house with other people in different stages of recovery.
 House chores and responsibilities are shared and attendance at 12 Step meetings is often required.
 Individuals are generally allowed to come and go or maintain employment as long as they adhere to the house rules.